James Graham-Brown: Later career

 Graham-Brown became a schoolteacher.
 He was Headteacher of Truro High School for eight years before taking up the position of Headmaster of the independent girls' school, the Royal High School, Bath, on Lansdown in Bath.
 In December 2009, after 11 years in the position, he retired.

-He writes plays under the pen name of Dougie Blaxland.
+Graham-Brown writes plays under the pen name of Dougie Blaxland.
 His one-man play When the Eye Has Gone, about the life and death of the Test cricketer Colin Milburn, was performed around England in late 2016, including performances at all 18 County Championship cricket grounds.
 In 2019 The Long Walk Back, his play about the former Test cricketer Chris Lewis, was first produced at HMP Portland, Dorset.
 Later in 2019 his play Getting the Third Degree, about the international player Laurie Cunningham and racism in English football, toured extensively in England and Wales.
 Unknown, based on the experiences of seven homeless people, and funded by the Arts Council, the Big Lottery and The Big Issue, was first performed as an audio play in October 2020.

-In 2021, under his own name, Graham-Brown co-wrote Not Out at Close of Play with the book's subject, the English Test cricketer Dennis Amiss.
+In 2021, under his own name, Graham-Brown co-wrote the book Not Out at Close of Play with the book's subject, the English Test cricketer Dennis Amiss.